cinc2023/cinc2023.github.io/pages/tourism.md

 <a name="top"></a>

 The capital of Georgia, Atlanta has no shortage of exciting activities for visitors.
-It provides a range of things you can enjoy like [world-famous attractions](../tourism/#attractions), [historic sites](../tourism/#history), city parks for relaxation, art museum, and award-winning restaurants.
+It provides a range of things you can enjoy like [world-famous attractions](../tourism/#attractions), [historic sites](../tourism/#history), city parks for relaxation, art museums, and award-winning restaurants.

 ## <a name="attractions"></a> Attractions
 ![coca_cola](/assets/img/world_of_coca.jpeg){: .align-left} **[The World of Coca-Cola](https://www.worldofcoca-cola.com/){: .target="_blank"}** is a museum exhibiting history of the world's most famous soft drink at the dynamic, multimedia home of the 130-year-old secret formula for Coca-Cola.
 As one of Georgia's most iconic brands, Coca-Cola guarantees visitors diverse experience at the museum.
 Explore the vault containing the secret recipe, and see the fully functioning bottling line that produces a commemorative glass bottle of Coca-Cola for every guest.
 You will also taste more than 60 beverages from around the globe.\